 (Since the publisher has invested a significant amount of money in publishing a poetry book, they want to know that the books will sell.
 There is only a very small market for poetry books to begin with, so usually only those poets with well established readerships will be offered publishing contracts.)

 If you’re itching to publish an entire book, and do not want to take the time to first publish individual poems in periodicals, it will be almost certainly be necessary for you to self-publish your book.

 Self-publishing has a long history as a route to publication for both beginning & well-known poets.
 However, just like with books published by major publishers, self-published books don’t have a terrific track record when it comes to making money (you may or may not recoup your costs).
 We’ve written articles about self-publishing and selling your own books which you may find helpful.

 Since we’re talking about money, I should mention poetry contests.
 Some are scams; they just want to publish your poems so they can sell you the book in which they will appear.
 Legitimate contests won’t ask you for money; they will compensate you as described above.
 If anyone tells you that you won a contest and then asks you for money, run the other way.

 Some contests do ask for a reading fee or entry fee.
 This may be okay.
 If so, it should not be much money.
 Before sending a reading fee, please check out the “publisher” or company that’s running the contest to see if they’re on the up and up.

 There are however, a number of legitimate poetry contests / awards, some of which are very prestigious & pay nicely.
 The current edition of Poet’s Market, published annually by Writer’s Digest Press, lists them, along with submission information & deadlines.
-You can get a discounted copy of Poet’s Market at Amazon.
+You can get a discounted copy of Poet’s Market here.